Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Simultaneous Intervals and Multiple Testing

-where $b_D$, is a sequence of constants (their explicit form can be found in Theorem 1.5.3 in \cite{leadbetter2012extremes}).The main drawback of this approximation is a poor rate its convergence -- already \cite{fisher_tippet} noticed that it is not faster than $1/\log(D)$.
-An application of the bootstrap statistic provides thus an immediate remedy to this issue.
-Notice that a similar representation holds for $S_B$, replacing $\mathrm{P}$ with $\mathrm{P}^*$ and true fixed and random parameters with their estimates.
-Application of Poyla's theorem which combines the convergence in distribution with a convergence in $\sup$ norm results in the second proposition. \begin{proposition} Under assumptions 1-5 from Appendix \ref{sec:App_RC} and above arguments, we have that
+As $D\rightarrow \infty$, unless standardized, the distribution in \eqref{eq:S_proba_cont} converges to 0 or 1.
+In Appendix \ref{sec:App_SCI} we show that $G_{d}(w)$ is asymptotically normal, such that $P\left( S_0 \leqslant q\right)\approx \Phi^{2D}(q)$.
+As the standard normal distribution is in the domain of attraction of the Gumbel law, it follows that $\lim\limits_{D\rightarrow \infty } \Phi^{2D}(q/b_D+b_D)=\exp (\exp (-q))=\mathcal{T}_0(q)$, for all $q\in \mathbb{R}$ where $b_D$ is a sequence of constants \cite[see Theorem 1.5.3 in][]{leadbetter2012extremes}.
+Unfortunately, this approximation has a poor convergence rate, but bootstrap is again a remedy.
+Notice that a similar representation holds for $S_B$, substituting $P$ with $P^*$ and replacing the true parameters by their estimates.
+Application of Poyla's theorem that combines the convergence in distribution with a convergence in $\sup$ norm results in our next proposition.